SnowyMouse/superdux/README.md

-# SameBoy DX
+# Kamonegi

-SameBoy DX is a Qt-based interface of [SameBoy], a free Game Boy and Game Boy Color emulator.
+Kamonegi is a Qt-based interface of [SameBoy], a free and accurate Game Boy and Game Boy Color emulator.

 ## Features
 * Supports most of [SameBoy's core features]